-How information is used across your accounts in Accounts Center
+How information is used across your accounts on Meta technologies

 After you add accounts to the same Accounts Center, we’ll use your information to improve your experiences and offer connected experiences.

 We combine and use information across accounts you add to the same Accounts Center.
 For example:

 - We’ll suggest friends and accounts to follow.
 This means we do things like:

 - Use your existing connections on one app (your friends on Facebook or accounts you follow on Instagram) to suggest connections on another.
 For example, we may suggest that you follow someone on Instagram who you’re friends with on Facebook.

 - Use the business accounts you follow on Instagram to suggest business Pages to follow on Facebook.

 - We’ll personalize ads for you and others and measure their performance.
 This means we do things like:

 - Show you more relevant ads based on your activity on Facebook and Instagram.
 Learn more about ads on Facebook.